iluvjava/Maths/AMATH 501/Complex Analysis/Cauchy Riemann Conditions (Analyticity).md

 \partial_x u= \partial_y v \hspace{2em} \partial_x v = - \partial_y u
 $$

-Notice that, this conditions is sufficient to prove a given function is differentiable if  **all partial derivative of the $f(x)$ are continuous at that point**, Remember we need a point $z_0$ to determine whether the Analiticity of the function.
+* Notice that, this conditions is sufficient to prove a given function is differentiable if  **all partial derivative of the $f(x)$ are continuous at that point**, Remember we need a point $z_0$ to determine the analiticity of the function.

 **Note**: